-Robert Grözinger, born 1965 in West-Germany, editor-in-chief of 'equity & freedom.'
+Robert Grözinger, born 1965 in Western Germany, editor-in-chief of 'equity & freedom.'
 Economist, author and translator.
 He lives in Somerset, England.

 Many journalists imagine themselves being philosopher kings, allowed to tell 'noble lies'.

 The author, Peter J. Preusse, attempts to expand the Austrian theory of economics and ethics by adding the element of equality among humans.